 Your district council is responsible for collecting Council Tax for the district, although the total amount collected is divided between the district council, Suffolk County Council, Suffolk Police and Crime Commissioner and your town or parish council.

 |The average total cost for a band D property is £1938.63 per year, which includes town and parish councils|

 Each town or parish council can set its own precept to fund its planned spending and this is collected by East Suffolk Council as part of your Council Tax bill.
 If your town or parish council has set a precept your bill will give you full details or you can find out by following the link below for town and parish precept requirements.

-The Secretary of State for Housing, Communities and Local Government has made an offer to adult social care authorities. ('Adult social care authorities' are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly).
+‘ASC authorities’ are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.

 These authorities also get money from the Government, from fees and charges and from business rates, to pay for the services they provide.